Trolling Stone: The greatest hits of Nixon-loving Trump confidante Roger Stone

 3. The Brooks Brothers Riot

 Soon after Election Day 2000, when it became clear the next president would be decided by the Florida recount, Stone got to work.
-In mid-November, he sent a few dozen protestors, mostly preppy Republican staffers, to the offices where Miami-Dade County election officials were counting paper ballots by hand.
+In mid-November, he sent a few dozen protesters, mostly preppy Republican staffers, to the offices where Miami-Dade County election officials were counting paper ballots by hand.
 The mob found where officials were counting ballets and chanted loudly for them to stop. ("Stop the fraud!")
 The incident was dubbed the "Brooks Brothers riot."
 The recount stopped soon afterward, and the Supreme Court ultimately handed the presidency to George W. Bush.
 Stone has since expressed regret for helping Bush win: "Maybe there wouldn't have been a war if I hadn't gone to Miami-Dade."

 4. The Spitzer controversy